 The Canadian Intellectual Property Review (CIPR) is a double-blind peer reviewed journal.
-It is sent to 1,700 IPIC members at no cost and can be purchased by non-members for a fee.
+It is sent to over 1,700 IPIC members at no cost and can be purchased by non-members for a fee.
 If you would like to browse the articles included in the CIPR, please consult our database below.

 Any author, member or non-member can submit an article for consideration in the CIPR.
 The CIPR Editorial Board welcomes both short pieces (2,000 to 5,000 words) that may be included in the Notes section of the issue or longer, more in-depth articles.
 The maximum length of articles, including references, is 20,000 words.
 Articles may be submitted in French or English.
 Each article should be accompanied by a 150-word abstract.